mjwhite8119/FRCTraining/Romi/romiLineFollow.md

 ## Testing the Program
 1. Run the your java program from VSCode by pressing the F5 key.
 In the **Simulator** you will see the Network Tables showing the `targetData` coming in from the python camera server program.
 This data tracks the line that you have marked on the floor.

+2. You can view the camera stream from Shuffleboard or in a browser.

-2. Start Shuffleboard and click on the Vision tab that was created from your java program.
+- In Shuffleboard click on the Vision tab that was created from your java program.
 It should display the center position of the camera image.

-3. Open the CameraServer dropdown.
-Drag the *Target* camera stream onto the **Vision** tab.
-An alternative way to view the overlayed camera stream is to bring it up in a browser.
-The URL is `wpilibpi.local:1182/stream.mjpg`.
+Then open the CameraServer dropdown, and drag the *Target* camera stream onto the **Vision** tab.

+- In a browser you can view the overlayed camera stream at the URL `wpilibpi.local:1182/stream.mjpg`.

 ![View camera stream in Shuffleboard](../images/FRCVision/FRCVision.009.jpeg)